-Freeport-McMoRan Inc. Securities Lawsuit Investigation
+Freeport-McMoRan (FCX) Securities Class Action Lawsuit Investigation

 Shamis & Gentile P.A., a law firm that advocates for investors who are victims of securities fraud, is investigating potential claims against Freeport-McMoRan Inc. (FCX)